-Sightseeing:In Miami and Miami Beach; St. Augustine horse-drawn carriage ride, Kennedy Space Center, airboat tour through the Everglades, Thomas Edison’s Winter Home, and Henry Ford’s Winter Home.
+Sightseeing:In Miami and Miami Beach; St. Augustine guided trolley ride, Kennedy Space Center, airboat tour through the Everglades, Thomas Edison’s Winter Home, and Henry Ford’s Winter Home.
 Inside visits as shown in UPPERCASE in the tour description, including admission charges where applicable.

 Scenic Highlights:Florida’s Atlantic coast, Gold Coast, Miami Beach, Florida Keys, Key West, Everglades National Park, Gulf Coast shoreline, and Clearwater Beach.

 Welcome to Orlando!
 Your Tour Director is on hand late this afternoon to answer any questions.

 This morning, head to picturesque St. Augustine, the oldest European city in the United States, founded by Juan Ponce de Leon in his search for the legendary Fountain of Youth.
 Sit back and let an expert guide share with you the history, attractions, and sights of America’s oldest city on St. Augustine’s hop-on/hop-off sightseeing TROLLEY.
 Afterward, there’s free time to explore St. Augustine on your own.
 Perhaps visit the Oldest House in the U.S. or the 17th-century Castillo de San Marcos National Monument.
 End the day with a walk on sandy Cocoa Beach.

 Cape Canaveral and the KENNEDY SPACE CENTER are the hub of America’s space operations.
 Enjoy a NASA tour, which provides insight into the achievements of America’s space program.
 After your tour, head south to Fort Lauderdale, where you will stay for the next two nights.
 (B)